carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

 *undefined*
   A register that has this rule has no recoverable value in the previous frame.
+  The previous value of this register is the undefined location description (see :ref:`amdgpu-dwarf-undefined-location-description-operations`).

-  (By convention, it is not preserved by a callee.)
+  *By convention, the register is not preserved by a callee.*

 *same value*
+  This register has not been modified from the previous caller frame.

+  If the current frame is the top frame, then the previous value of this register is the location description L that specifies one register location description SL.
+SL specifies the register location storage that corresponds to the register with a bit offset of 0 for the current thread.

+  If the current frame is not the top frame, then the previous value of this register is the location description obtained using the call frame information for the callee frame and callee program location invoked by the current caller frame for the same register.

-  This register has not been modified from the previous frame.
-(By convention, it is preserved by the callee, but the callee has not modified it.)
+  *By convention, the register is preserved by the callee, but the callee has not modified it.*

 *offset(N)*
   N is a signed byte offset.
-The previous value of this register is saved at the location description computed as if the DWARF operation expression ``DW_OP_LLVM_offset N`` is evaluated as a location description with an initial stack comprising the location description of the current CFA (see :ref:`amdgpu-dwarf-operation-expressions`).
+The previous value of this register is saved at the location description computed as if the DWARF operation expression ``DW_OP_LLVM_offset N`` is evaluated with the current context, except the result kind is a location description, the compilation unit is unspecified, the object is unspecified, and an initial stack comprising the location description of the current CFA (see :ref:`amdgpu-dwarf-operation-expressions`).

 *val_offset(N)*
   N is a signed byte offset.
-The previous value of this register is the memory byte address of the location description computed as if the DWARF operation expression ``DW_OP_LLVM_offset N`` is evaluated as a location description with an initial stack comprising the location description of the current CFA (see :ref:`amdgpu-dwarf-operation-expressions`).
+The previous value of this register is the memory byte address of the location description computed as if the DWARF operation expression ``DW_OP_LLVM_offset N`` is evaluated with the current context, except the result kind is a location description, the compilation unit is unspecified, the object is unspecified, and an initial stack comprising the location description of the current CFA (see :ref:`amdgpu-dwarf-operation-expressions`).

   The DWARF is ill-formed if the CFA location description is not a memory byte